z1haze/36th-uncle-sam/README.md

 - [x] Image attachment via URL
 - [x] Clear last 14 days of messages from the current channel
 - [x] Render player stats for bfv
+- [x] Promote members to their next rank

 Usage Overview
 ---